Boakye Agyarko: Wrongful arrest

 After a failed coup d'état led by Lance Corporal Halidu Giwa and Sergeant Abdul Malik, the military high command assumed that he was part of coup plotters.
 This was due to his high political activism and criticism of the economic policies adopted by the country's military leaders led by Jerry John Rawlings.
 He was arrested by men from the Ghana Armed Forces who took him to the Air Force Base at Burma Camp in Accra.
 He was shot at the base and sent to the 37 Military Hospital morgue.
 At the morgue, a nurse realised that he was not dead and rushed him to the emergency services where he was operated upon by Henry Koku Akpalu.
-After the surgery he fled the country through the help of a friend, Monsieur Le Veloire and his two sisters.
+After the surgery he fled the country through the help of his two sisters and a French citizen, Monsieur Le Veloire.
 Agyarko emigrated to the United States as a political refugee and enrolled at Pace University.

 Bank of New York

 After graduating from Pace University, he was employed by the Bank of New York, the oldest bank in the United States.
 He spent over twenty years at the bank and worked at senior levels in various departments of the Bank.
 The positions he held included operations management and analysis, product development, global network managements, international banking and asset management and the Year 2000 (Y2K) Management Group.
-He had oversight responsibilities of various sectors and department notably in trade, finance, loan syndications, asset securitization and structured finance.
+He had oversight responsibilities of various sectors and departments notably in trade, finance, loan syndications, asset securitization and structured finance.
 He was the principal negotiator on the setting up of the Bank of New York in Mexico.
 While working in New York he became a member of the American Economic Association and an Associate Member of the American Institute of Bankers.
-He rose through the ranks of the bank and became vice president and Head of Global Network Management for the Americans in the Investment Management and Services Division.
+He rose through the ranks of the bank and became vice president and Head of Global Network Management for the Americas in the Investment Management and Services Division.
 He left the bank after 22 years so he could contest elections in Ghana.
 While in the US he wrote a weekly column in The Statesman Newspaper titled Letter from America from 1993 through 1998.

 Political life

 Agyarko entered politics at an early age and was the National Coordinator for the Ghana Union of Students and Youth Associations from 1979 to 1980.
 He was a founding member of the New Patriotic Party in 1992.
 Within the party he has held several positions including chairman of The Danquah Busia Club of North America, and briefly served as a Trustee of the Busia Foundation.
 He was elected the coordinator for the New Patriotic Party in North America.
-Agyarko was appointed National Campaign manager of the New Patriotic Party in the 2012 Presidential election.
+Agyarko was appointed as National Campaign manager of the New Patriotic Party in the 2012 Presidential election.
 He was appointed the Policy Adviser to the Presidential Candidate of the New Patriotic Party during the 2016 election.